NewsWhip/style-guide/README.md

 > npm run package:release
 ```

-This script does a few things:
+This script does the following

 1. It runs the `build.js` script which does the following
-   - Cleans the `distribution` folder
-   - Compiles each Angular module with `ngc` using the specific `tsconfig.build.json` for that module
+   - Build the nw-style-guide library using ng-packagr.
+This outputs the build to the lib-dist directory
-   - Copies the `sass` folder
+   - Compiles the `styles.scss` file and copies it to the dist folder
-   - Copies the `README.md`
-2. Copies the `package.json` file
-3. Updates the copied `package.json` private property to `false`
-4. Publishes the `distribution` folder to npm
+1. Publishes the `lib-dist/nw-style-guide` folder to npm

-> :warning: Publication will fail if the version in `package.json` has not been updated
+> :warning: Publication will fail if the version in `projects/nw-style-guide/package.json` has not been updated

 ### Github pages